Understanding True Saving Faith

 God is holy and just and deserves our praise and obedience – Rev. 4:8 – And the four living creatures, each of them with six wings, are full of eyes all around and within, and day and night they never cease to say, “Holy, holy, holy, is the Lord God Almighty, who was and is and is to come!”

-This new life is for now. – John 10:10 – The thief comes only to steal and kill and destroy.
+It is a new and abundant life – John 10:10 – The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.
 (Living life abundantly… new, purposefully, and joyfully)

-This new life is for all eternityJohn 14:3 – And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.
+It is a new life for all eternityJohn 14:3 – And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.

 God is holy and just and must punish sin.
 Yet He loves us and provides forgiveness for our sin.
 Jesus said, “I am the way, the truth, and the life: no one comes to the Father except through Me” John 14:6.